KrzysiekJa/Celsiusify/README.md

 **TensorFlow Serving Docker Image Creation**:

 * A Dockerfile is authored to bundle TensorFlow Serving alongside the TensorFlow model files.
+This is done to facilitate the use of the model for prediction purposes.

 ``` dockerfile
    FROM tensorflow/serving:latest